zanettiprado/meu_aroma/README.md

 - **Order Confirmation and Order by email**: Provides immediate feedback and order confirmation post-purchase, with essential details dispatched via email for record-keeping.
 - **Inventory Management**: Enables store owners to meticulously manage product listings, with functionalities to add, edit, or remove items, and harness the coupon system effectively.
 - **Smart Savings with Coupon System**: Introduces an intuitive coupon system, crafted to augment the shopping experience with meaningful savings.
 Tailored coupons, like `FIRSTBUY20`, await to delight both first-time buyers and regular shoppers alike.
+- **Apply for Partnership**: Easy proccess for partners application to become a regular seller of Meu Aroma products.

 </details>